Marino Law has extensive experience in a wide variety of building and construction disputes including:

 - claims by consultants against clients

-Contracts which are excluded from the operation of BCIPA include:
+Contracts which are excluded from the operation of the BIF Act include:

-- a contract which forms part of a loan agreement, guarantee or contract or insurance
+- a contract which forms part of a loan agreement, guarantee or contract of insurance

 - domestic building contracts where the owner is a resident owner